AmenAnthem/speedrun-notes-shadows-over-riva/routes/any-percent.md

 - Go to hotel, sleep until noon, split group to only dwarf
 - Go to pirate's house with dwarf, save
 - Talk to pirate, watch house, follow pirate
-- Regroup at hotel, sleep until noon
+- Switch to other group, sleep until noon
+- Switch to dwarf, take pirate document
+- Go to Tarik, give document
+- Switch to other group
 - Go to marketplace, Ordo cut scene
 - Second option
-- Go to second pirate's house, take document
-- Go to Tarik, give document
+- Regroup at Tarik's house
 - Leave Riva through southern gate
 ## Riva Surroundings
 - Go to Stipen, help him